chucklever/i-d-update-copy-spec/draft-cel-nfsv4-update-copy-spec.md

 ## Pruning COPY State on the Server

-A related issue is how much COPY state can accrue on a server when CB_OFFLOAD requests are lost.
+A related issue is how much COPY state can accrue on a server due to lost CB_OFFLOAD requests.
 The mandates in {{lifetime}}
-require a server to retain this abandoned COPY state indefinitely.
+require a server to retain abandoned COPY state indefinitely.

 A good quality server implementation SHOULD launder the list of abandoned COPY state on occasion so that it does not grow without